Why We Are Ending Our CMA Fest Tradition

 Focus On ABC Special

 In 1972, Fan Fair started in Nashville with 5,000 people and 20 hours of entertainment to give fans a chance to see their favorite country music stars.
-It is hosted by the Country Music Association.
-The festival continued to grow and underwent a name change in 2004, becoming CMA Fest.
+The festival, hosted by the Country Music Association, continued to grow and underwent a name change in 2004, becoming CMA Fest.
 Now, the festival includes more than 400 un-paid artists, performing and hosting autograph sessions, and 150+ hours of entertainment.
 A portion of the proceeds go to charity.
-More than 200,000 people from around the world attend the festival, although less than half are ticket holders.
+More than 200,000 people from around the world attend the festival, although less than half are CMA Fest ticket holders.

 In 2004, ABC filmed parts of CMA Fest and aired it as a special, “Country’s Night To Rock”.
 The show was so popular that ABC continues to air “Country’s Night To Rock” after CMA Fest each year.
 Our first year at CMA Fest, we did not even notice the filming.
 The second year, a huge scaffold was added for filming purposes, completely blocking our view of the stage.